Pharald/LPVTools/README.md

 The toolbox has been originally developed by G. Balas, A. Hjartarson, A. Packard, and P. Seiler.
 We are grateful for them to allow us taking over working on these tools.

+## References
+- H. Pfifer, and E. Burgin, "LPVTools 2.0 and its Application to Spacecraft Attitude Control", 6th IFAC Workshop on Linear Parameter Varying Systems, 2025.
+- A. Hjartarson, A. Packard, and P. Seiler, "LPVTools: A Toolbox for Modeling, Analysis, and Synthesis of Parameter Varying Control Systems", First IFAC Workshop on Linear Parameter Varying Systems, 2015.

 ## Donation
 Gary Balas passed away on November 12, 2014.
 If you like the toolbox then please consider donating to the [Gary Balas Memorial Fund](https://makingagift.umn.edu/give/fund.html?fundCode=20671&desc_source=UWXXCSEBALAS).